Yoon-Choi/Pattern-discovery-Datamining/README.md

 The provided input file ("categories.txt") consists of the category lists of 77,185 places in the US.

-Each line corresponds to the category list of one place, where the list consists of a number of category instances (e.g., hotels, restaurants, etc.) that are separated by semicolons.
+Each line corresponds to the category list of one place, where the list consists of a number of category instances (e.g. hotels, restaurants, etc.) that are separated by semicolons.

 An example line is provided below:
  Local Services;IT Services & Computer Repair